 - Established a well organised proficiency test with the regular participation of a number of core laboratories together with new ones.

-- Improved overall laboratory performance in the last 12 years.
+- Improved overall laboratory performance.

 - Provided the tobacco industry with a laboratory performance assessment scheme and access to high quality laboratories to meet the demand for testing capability and reliable analytical results.